jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ![old philosophy in a new world](https://techvolution.io/content/images/2020/04/darwins-finches.jpg)

 _[Charles Darwin's famous finches](https://en.wikipedia.org/wiki/Darwin%27s_finches).
 Each bird is adapted to eat one type of food like bugs, seeds, or nuts.
-After years of study, Darwin explained the differences using his theory of evolution (1859).
-Humanity mimics evolution by inventing and using new tools.
-It's majic that keeps us creating, learning, and evolving new tools._
+After years of study, Darwin explained the differences in biology using his theory of evolution (1859).
+Humanity mimics evolution by inventing and using new tools in our cyborgology.
+It's majic that keeps us creating, learning, and evolving new tools.
+And it's Techvolution that gives us the freedom to decide which cyborgology works best for us._

 - Note: Majić is my family name.
 I lucked out because it reads like "magic" in English.
 It may seem egotistical to coin "majic" as a term here, but I couldn't think of a better work (I swear).
 Primarily, the use of "majic" pays tribute to my parents.
 If you've liked this book so far, probably yours as well.